 Is cow’s milk necessary?

-No, you simply need to make sure your toddler’s nutrients are met.
+No, but you do need to make sure your toddler’s nutrients are met.
 Cow’s milk is what has been traditionally used and recommended to help meet nutritional needs such as protein and calcium, but there are many ways to meet your toddler’s needs.

 As I mentioned, breastmilk is the best milk for your 1-year-old; yes, even better than cow’s milk, but even after you have weaned your child from breastmilk you do not have to offer cow’s milk if your child consumes enough food and essential nutrients from other sources.